js816/bikesharing/README.md

 ![Trips_by_gender_weekday_per_hour](https://user-images.githubusercontent.com/82730954/127708878-855317d1-f405-4fca-b59c-81b6aae2fdb4.PNG)

-The above chart shows the same data, trips that start during each hour of the day for each day of the week, and breaks out the data by gender.
+The above chart shows the same data as the previous graph but breaks out the data by gender.
 The chart, which can be filtered by gender, shows that similar usage patterns hold true for each gender.

 ## User Trips by Gender by Weekday

 ![User_trips_by_gender_by_weekday](https://user-images.githubusercontent.com/82730954/127709139-74f6fab9-e134-436c-b4ce-6b0d76de2925.PNG)

-The above visualization shows that the majority of rides are taken by members who are male.
+The above visualization shows that the majority of rides are taken by subscribers who are male.
 This pattern holds true across all days of the week.

-Understanding this can help cater the marketing message for the program in Des Moines.
+Understanding this data can help clarify the marketing message for the program in Des Moines.
 It may also demonstrate that there is a potential to increase female utilization of the program.

 ## Rides by Usertype